 Seattle Area Independent School (SAIS) College Fair – this annual college fair, in which Overlake and other local independent schools participate, further facilitates college exploration by bringing top-notch colleges and independent school students together.

 PSAT and Practice ACT tests are administered at school.
-Sophomores take the PSAT and have the option to take the Practice ACT; Juniors take the PSAT.
-DATES: TBD
+Sophomores take the PSAT.
+Juniors take the PSAT and Practice ACT.
+Dates: October 10 (PSAT); November 10 (Practice ACT, Juniors only).

 SAT and ACT exams are not administered at school but registration materials are available in the College Counseling Office.
 Students are encouraged to schedule at least one SAT and/or ACT during the spring of the junior year (preferably the May or June test dates).
 If the SAT II tests are required by colleges of interest, students are encouraged to take them in June of the 11th grade.
 These exams are offered at neighboring schools many times during the school year.
 Check these testing websites for details: sat.collegeboard.org for the SAT; www.actstudent.org for the ACT.